basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-model-ruby.md

 #### Keeping our story straight with repositories

-Now that we've figured out our schema, let's write some repositories to help create and work with these objects in Riak:
+Now that we've figured out our object models, let's write some repositories to help create and work with these objects in Riak:

 ```ruby
 class UserRepository